 AIR CONDITIONER SERVICES

 Your air conditioner is a vital piece to the overall comfort of your home.
 During the Spring and Summer, your AC unit will be working hard to ensure your home is resting at a comfortable temperature.
 When it’s working correctly, we typically forget that it even exists – and that’s a habit you don’t want to get acquainted with.
 Just like your vehicle, an air conditioner needs seasonal maintenance, but we often overlook this simple task.
-Negligence to the unit will result in things like leaks, rotting, and overrunning the air conditioner – that’s where the repairs come in.
+Negligence to the AC unit will result in things like leaks, rotting, and overrunning the air conditioning system – that’s where the repairs come in.
 After about 10-15 years, repairs are no longer sufficient and the unit will have to be replaced.
 Whether you are in the maintenance, repair, or replacement stage, Heat & Air Controllers has you covered!

 Air Conditioner Maintenance is an important preliminary step to the comfort and air quality of your home.
 Getting seasonal maintenance on your unit prolongs the need for repairs and replacement, saving you money in the long run.
 A lot of repairs we perform are due to the lack of maintenance on a unit, so keep this in mind before the heat comes.